brandonpittman/OmniFocus/README.md

 ## Basic Usage

-Put *OFL* in `~/Library/Script Libraries`, or else AppleScript won't know where to find it!
+Put *omnifocus.scptd* in `~/Library/Script Libraries`, or else AppleScript won't know where to find it!

 ~~~applescript
 use application "OmniFocus"